 Freestyle (1 minute 30 seconds)

-- Freestyle on the bag or in the air for the final minute and a half, being sure to pace yourself
+Freestyle on the bag or in the air for the final minute and a half, be sure to pace yourself

 Rest for 1 minute.

 Perform each of these exercises for 1 minute, followed by 1 minute of rest.

 Exercise #1: Plyo Push-Ups

 Drop into a push-up position and lower down towards the ground

 On the push-up, instead of lifting yourself normally, use your arms and momentum to push off the floor and lift your hands as high off the ground as you can

 Land back in a push-up position and repeat for 1 minute

 Sit on the floor with your heels touching the floor (For an added challenge, lift your heels off of the ground)